renataprs/desafios-explorer-rocketseat/README.md

 <a href="#" rel="nofollow"> <img src="https://img.shields.io/badge/Status-Always%20evolving-%2310B9BD" style="max-width:100%;"></a>
 </p>

->*Welcome to my coding bootcamp projects repository!
+>*Welcome to my coding bootcamp projects repository!<br>
 >Here, you can explore a collection of projects that showcase my growth as a developer.
-With each project, I aim to demonstrate my ability to solve real-world problems using code.
+With each project, I aim to demonstrate my ability to solve real-world problems using code.<br>
 >I hope you find something here that sparks your interest and inspires you.
 Feel free to provide feedback or collaborate with me on any ideas.
 Happy coding! 🚀*

 ### Technologies and concepts explored